LagosPortugalGuide.com

 Albufeira has more activities than Lagos, but they will be much busier in the summer

-Praia de Dona Ana beach lagos
+Praia de Dona Ana beach Lagos

 The Praia de Dona Ana beach in Lagos is regarded as one of the most beautiful beaches in the Algarve